 Of the several dozen species within the Malus genus of flowering trees, virtually all edible table apples are domesticated varieties that carry the general label Malus domestica (or M. x domestica).
 'Early Harvest' is one cultivar within this very large group.
-It is known for producing ripe apples quite early—as soon as late June in some region; mid-September is the latest you can expect fruit.
-The applies are small- to medium-sized fruit with smoothish yellow-green skin and white juicy flesh that is ideal for baking.
-There are three size versions of this type of apple tree; full-sized, semi-dwarf, and dwarf.
+It is known for producing ripe apples quite early—as soon as late June in some regions; mid-September is the latest you can expect fruit.
+The apples are small- to medium-sized fruit with smoothish yellow-green skin and white juicy flesh that is ideal for baking.
+There are three size versions of this type of apple tree: full-sized, semi-dwarf, and dwarf.

-The stems, leaves, and seeds of apple trees contain small amounts of a cyanide-producing compound, which is potentially deadly to both humans and animals.
+The stems, leaves, and seeds of apple trees contain small amounts of a cyanide-producing compound, which is toxic to both humans and animals.
 However, the seeds need to be crushed in order to release toxins, so inadvertently swallowing seeds while eating apples is rarely, if ever, dangerous.
 It is estimated that a person would need to eat several cups of pulverized apple seeds to be at any danger.
-Grazing animals that graze on leaves and branches, however, are at some risk.

 |Botanical Name||Malus domestica|